microsoft/nni/docs/source/misc/model_compress_comp.rst

   The experiment results are all collected with the default configuration of the pruners in nni, which means that when we call a pruner class in nni, we don't change any default class arguments.

 *
-  Both FLOPs and the number of parameters are counted with :githublink:`Model FLOPs/Parameters Counter <docs/en_US/Compression/CompressionUtils.md#model-flopsparameters-counter>` after :githublink:`model speed up <docs/en_US/Compression/ModelSpeedup.rst>`.
+  Both FLOPs and the number of parameters are counted with :githublink:`Model FLOPs/Parameters Counter <docs/en_US/Compression/CompressionUtils.md#model-flopsparameters-counter>` after :githublink:`model speedup <docs/en_US/Compression/ModelSpeedup.rst>`.
   This avoids potential issues of counting them of masked models.

 *